Babička’s Makovec (Czech Poppy Seed Roll)

 Preheat the oven to 180˚C (350˚F)

-Grease a loaf pan and line it with parchment paper.
+Grease a 9 x 5 loaf pan and line it with parchment paper.
 You don’t need the parchment paper but it makes it a LOT easier to remove the cake cleanly from the pan.

-In a medium bowl, mix together the dry ingredients: flour, baking powder, baking soda, salt, lemon zest, and poppy seeds (optional).
+In a medium bowl, mix together the dry ingredients: 2 cups (250g) all-purpose flour, 1/4 tsp baking powder, 1/8 tsp baking soda, 1/2 tsp salt, 1 Tbsp lemon zest, 2 Tbsps poppy seeds.
 Set aside.

-In a mixing bowl with a whisk attachment or an electric beater, cream together the butter and the sugar until light and fluffy (~3-4 mins).
+In a mixing bowl with a whisk attachment or an electric beater, cream together the 3/4 cup (170g) unsalted softened butter and 1 cup (200g) granulated sugar until light and fluffy (~3-4 mins).

-Add in the eggs one at a time until incorporated, then add the vanilla extract, lemon extract, and lemon juice while on medium speed.
+Add in the eggs one at a time until incorporated, then add in the 1/2 tsp vanilla extract, 1 tsp lemon extract, and 1/4 cup (60ml) lemon juice while on medium speed.

 Tip: If the top of your loaf is browning too quickly before the loaf is cooked, you can place a sheet of aluminum foil on top to protect it while the rest of the loaf bakes.

-While the loaf cools, make the lemon icing by sifting the icing sugar into a bowl, then add in the lemon juice.
+While the loaf cools, make the lemon icing by sifting the 1 cup (120g) icing sugar into a bowl, then add in the 1 Tbsp of lemon juice.
 Mix until combined.
 Add in 1 tsp of milk at a time until you get the desired consistency (thick and not too runny).

 If you prefer a thinner icing to make it less sweet, then add more milk.
 If you want a thicker one, then add less milk (or no milk at all).